fchauvel/ntnu-idata2302-website/source/labs/foundations.rst

                $ mvn test -Dtest="no.ntnu.idata2302.lab01.TriangleTest"

-.. solution:: foundations/triangle
+.. solution:: labs/foundations/refresher/triangle
-   :class: toggle
+   :class: dropdown

    To write a triangle with a given height, I would proceed line by line.
 First, I would compute the padding, that is the number of white